SEO Progress Tracking: A Comprehensive Guide

 Organic traffic

-To explore and analyze the traffic you get from organic searches, click on Acquisition and then Traffic Acquisition on the left side of the homepage.
+To explore and analyze the traffic you get from organic search results, click on Acquisition and then Traffic Acquisition on the left side of the homepage.

 Here, you can get a general idea of how many organic search visitors you have.
 Hover over the Organic Search field to see specific numbers instead of just a bar graph.